Sri Lanka swallow

 The Sri Lanka swallow (Cecropis hyperythra) is a resident breeder endemic to Sri Lanka.
 It is closely related to the red-rumped swallow, and was formerly considered a subspecies.

 Description

-It is a large swallow with a tail which forks deeply, and the combination of deep rufous underside and navy blue rump without any marks is a unique feature of this species.
+Quite a large swallow with a deeply forked tail.
+It has a deep rufous underside and an unmarked navy-blue rump, a unique feature of this species.
 Its rufous underside can be used to tell it apart from the red-rumped swallow.
 It is a passerine, which means it has three toes pointing forward and one pointing backward, allowing it to perch.

 Habitat

 It is found in a variety of open country habitats in both the lowlands and foothills in Sri Lanka, including farm fields and lightly wooded areas.

 Behaviour

 It usually lives in pairs or small groups.